-In addition to these two key pieces of the regulatory framework, the following entities and policies make up Ecuador's biotechnology regulatory framework.
+In addition to these three key pieces of the regulatory framework, the following entities and policies make up Ecuador's biotechnology regulatory framework.
 Unfortunately, as can be seen from the descriptions of activities included below, there are isolated and sometimes contradicting efforts of different government agencies towards a clear and long-term national policy regarding the use of modern biotechnologies.
 The Government of Ecuador has yet to express a position regarding innovative biotechnologies such as genome editing.

-- i.
-Competent Government Authorities: Until the approval of the Organic Law on Agrobiodiversity, Seeds and Promotion of Sustainable Agriculture, the Environmental Management Act (1999) established that the Ministry of the Environment regulate the production, diffusion, research, use, trade, and import of GE material and products.
+i.
+Competent Government Authorities: Until the approval of the Organic Law on Agrobiodiversity, Seeds, and Promotion of Sustainable Agriculture, the Environmental Management Act (1999) established that the Ministry of the Environment regulate the production, diffusion, research, use, trade, and import of GE material and products.
 The act states that the Ministry of the Environment oversees the decentralized Environmental Management System, while the Ministries of Agriculture, Commerce, and Health retain oversight over specific issues.
-However, the 2017 Organic Law on Agrobiodiversity, Seeds and Promotion of Sustainable Agriculture vests all authority regarding transgenic crops onto the National Agrarian Authority.
-It is assumed that the Ministry of Agriculture and Livestock is the authoritative entity for controlling, approving and regulating all aspects related to the use of GE crops in the country. - ii.
+However, the 2017 Organic Law on Agrobiodiversity, Seeds, and Promotion of Sustainable Agriculture designates all authority regarding transgenic crops to the National Agrarian Authority.
+It is assumed that the Ministry of Agriculture and Livestock is the authoritative entity for controlling, approving, and regulating all aspects related to the use of GE crops in the country.
+The 2019 the implementing regulation for the Omnibus Bill on the Environment reinforces the authority designated to the Ministry of Agriculture and Livestock - The National Agrarian Authority.

+- ii.
 Role of The Biosafety Committee/Authority: Ecuador's Biosafety Committee was created by presidential decree (i.e., an administrative measure) in 2002, and formally seated in 2015.
-The National Biosecurity Commission (Comisión Nacional de Bioseguridad CONABIO) was established in 2015 but was never vested with any official authority.
-Therefore, as stated by the current Food Sovereignty Law and the Seeds Law, for purposes of introduction of GE crops in Ecuador, the authority over such endeavors falls under the portfolio of the Ministry of Agriculture and Livestock and its research arm INIAP. - iii.
-Assessment of Political Factors: Ecuador's government does not look favorably on the country's dependence on foreign sources for a number of imports (e.g., animal feed ingredients and planting seeds) and technologies, as well as the impact of this dependence on its balance-of-payments.
+The National Biosecurity Commission (Comisión Nacional de Bioseguridad CONABIO) was established in 2015 but never received any official authority.
+The 2019 implementing regulation for the Omnibus Bill on the Environment calls for the formation of a National Biosafety Committee.
+Specifics on the conformation of the Committee are pending. - iii.
+Assessment of Political Factors: Ecuador's government does not look favorably on the country's dependence on foreign sources for a number of imports (e.g., animal feed ingredients and planting seeds) and technologies, as well as the impact of this dependence on its balance-of payments.

 On the production side, farmers believe that the introduction of genetically engineered seeds, and plant varieties produced with innovative biotechnologies, will make them more productive and allow them to lower their cost of production.
-New Breeding Innovations are a hot topic amongst government bodies since they present an opportunity to expedite development of new crop varieties and bypass the opposition of some groups to transgenic crops.
-Seed companies and growers expect that the Law's rules will address and clarify these topics, once the Constitutional Court rules in the pending case about transgenic crops. - iv.
+New breeding innovations are a hot topic amongst government bodies since they present an opportunity to expedite development of new crop varieties and bypass the opposition of some groups to transgenic crops.

+Seed companies and growers expect that the Law's rules will address and clarify these topics once the Constitutional Court rules in the pending case on transgenic crops.

+iv.
 Distinction between Food and Feed Regulations: Current regulations require that GE-content in food for human consumption must be declared on the product label.
-Enforcement commenced in the second-half of 2014.
+Enforcement commenced in the second half of 2014.
 There is no similar requirement for animal feed.